-In order to increase fairness and transparency of transactions and to ensure a fair competitive environment, when a digital platform operator sets or changes the contracts, it is desirable (1) to inform in advance and explain sufficiently to the other party about the content of the established contract and the change of the contract, (2) to give the other party an opportunity to express an opinion and take into account as much as possible any reasonable reasons why the other party cannot accept the setting or change in question, and (3) to set sufficient time from a notification of the content of the change until its application, depending on the content of the change.
+In order to increase fairness and transparency of transactions and to ensure a fair competitive environment, when a digital platform operator sets or changes the contracts, it is desirable (1) to inform in advance and explain sufficiently to the other party about the content of the established contract and the change of the contract, (2) to give the other party an opportunity to express an opinion and take into account as much as possible any reasonable reasons why the other party cannot accept the setting or change in question, and (3) to set sufficient time from a notification of the content of the change.
 When concluding a contract, it is also desirable to give consideration to fairness of the contract between the parties and to clarify the definition and scope of any restrictions when it is imposed on one of the parties.